 This ruling implicitly permitted abortion on demand at every stage of pregnancy.
 Its judgment inhibited all regulation of abortion during the first three months of pregnancy, and during the second and third trimesters regulated it only in relation to the mother’s physical or mental health.

-The number of legal abortions in the United States in 1969 was less than 20,000.
+Before Roe v.
+Wade in 1969, the number of legal abortions in the United States was less than 20,000.
 This year more than one and a half million unborn babies will be aborted.
 That is 4,250 today, 177 this hour, and three since you began reading this page.

 Those babies will never know their mothers or fathers; and whatever they could have been, whatever God had in store for them, and whatever joy they may have brought or known, will never come to pass.